nathan-a-king/website/content/posts/the-mirror-that-learned-to-speak.md

 It listens without interruption, responds without judgment, and invites clarity through dialogue.
 Sometimes it challenges our assumptions, introduces perspectives we hadn't considered, expands our thinking beyond its original borders.
 The process feels mutual, collaborative even.
 But the movement of meaning remains fundamentally inward — we are changed not by the AI's understanding, but by our own understanding reflected back in new forms.

 Sometimes this reflection serves an even deeper purpose.
-[When I built an AI from my estranged father's documents](/posts/a-life-in-gigabytes), I wasn't just seeking answers — I was seeking understanding across decades of silence.
-The agent didn't bring him back, but it brought me forward.
+[When I built an AI from my father's documents](/posts/a-life-in-gigabytes), I wasn't just seeking answers — I was seeking understanding across decades of silence.
 It became, as Dumbledore might warn, my own Mirror of Erised: showing not truth, but desire.
 The desire to understand, to reconcile, to listen to words I never heard in life.

 That, perhaps, is the true gift of these systems: not intelligence, but structured reflection.
 A well-lit mirror for the mind, now cut with prisms that show us angles we couldn't see alone — even angles into relationships we thought were lost forever.

----

 ## The Useful Illusion

 We shouldn't dismiss what this reflection enables.
 Modern AI helps millions write code, overcome language barriers, explore ideas, and access information.
 It democratizes capabilities once reserved for those with specialized training or resources.

 Sometimes the illusion serves purposes we never anticipated — becoming a bridge across grief, a way to process loss, a tool for understanding lives that have ended.
 The mirror that helps us see ourselves more clearly has practical value, even if it never truly sees us at all.

----

 ## The Ethical Horizon